artyom-mameev/sunflower-player/README.md

 ## Features

-- A simple and intuitive user interface, which alerts the user about errors, warns about the possible irreversibility of operations and informs about the successful completion of actions, the result of which is not obvious;
+- A simple and intuitive user interface, which alerts the user about errors, warns about the possible irreversibility of operations, and informs about the successful completion of actions, the result of which is not obvious;
 - Users can add tags to video files;
 - A simple file manager for navigating through folders and selecting music